Rishab-KH/Rishab-KH/README.md

 ## Hi there! 👋 I'm Rishab Khuba.
 With a keen eye for data and a knack for solving problems, I thrive on turning complex challenges into actionable insights

-Data Scientist with 4+ years of experience delivering end-to-end data-driven solutions spanning machine learning, data engineering, and AI.
+Data Scientist and Engineer with 3+ years of experience delivering end-to-end data-driven solutions spanning machine learning, data engineering, and AI.
 Graduate of Northeastern University, I'm passionate about building scalable ML systems and leveraging cutting-edge AI to solve real-world problems.

 ---